rocketpie/isms-app/guide/kb/kb-9910-reference-history.md

 * ADR-001: Use `@supabase/gotrue-js` (not `@supabase/supabase-js`) for pure auth in self-hosted setup.
 * ADR-002: Enforce 15s timeout on all network calls via shared wrapper.
 * ADR-003: Favor PostgREST over custom Next API routes.
+* ADR-004: Use same-origin proxy paths `/auth` and `/api` in the Next.js App Router to eliminate CORS.
+Proxies are transparent (no business logic); all application logic remains in PostgREST and RPCs.